Eight ways to stay happy

 The secret to being happy is to make the most of the moments of innocence and wonder

 Scientists have discovered that with a broad range of active intellectual interests and a vigorous lifestyle, your body, mind and spirit can unlock hidden capacities.
 There’s also a chance that you can be as sharp — or sharper — at 70, 80 and even 90 than when you were at 20.
-Every moment of your life, you are either growing or dying — and largely, it’s a choice you make, not your fate.
-Each of the body’s trillions of cells is driven to growing and improving its ability to use more of its innate, yet untapped, capacity.
+Every moment of your life, you are either growing or dying, and largely, it’s a choice you make, not your fate.
+Each one of the trillions of cells in a body is driven to growing and improving its ability to use more of its innate, yet untapped, capacity.

-1. Your goal should be continued growth, not adulthood.
-As the saying goes: genius is childhood recaptured.
+- Your goal should be continued growth, not adulthood.
+As the saying goes, “Genius is childhood recaptured.”
 Studies show that we must recapture or prevent the loss of such child-like traits as the ability to learn, to love, to laugh about small things, to leap, to wonder and to explore.

-8. Just as experts advise you to have small but frequent meals for a healthy diet, an enjoyable and healthy life depends on the frequency of happiness rather than on the magnitude of happiness.
+- Just as experts advise you to have small but frequent meals for a healthy diet, an enjoyable and healthy life depends on the frequency of happiness rather than on the magnitude of happiness.
 Be there for your family, friends and colleagues.
-Create happy moments for them to remember....
+Create happy moments for them to remember.